Kurt Maloo

-Kurt Maloo (born Kurt Meier, April 16, 1953, in Zurich, Switzerland) is a Swiss singer-songwriter, composer, and record producer.
-He first achieved international success in 1986, as the singer and front man of the group Double with the hit single, "The Captain of Her Heart".
+Kurt Maloo (born Kurt Meier, 16 April 1953) is a Swiss singer-songwriter, composer, and record producer.
+He first achieved international success in 1986, as the singer and front man of the duo Double with the hit single, "The Captain of Her Heart".

 Biography

 Kurt Meier was born in Zurich, Switzerland, as the only child of Arnold and Babette Meier.
 His father's family emigrated to France when Arnold was four years old.
 During World War II, his father returned to Switzerland, where he met Babette, a daughter of a locomotive driver, and married her.
 Her family was very musical; each played an instrument and performed at house concerts.
 When Meier was born, Babette used to play the mandolin and sing and dance for him, and later, when he started to play the guitar, jammed along with her.

 The early days

 At school, Meier was part of several bands that performed in local competition festivals, playing covers from The Beatles to Cream.
 From 1969 to 1972, he attended the Swiss Business School, but, after receiving his degree, chose a career as a conceptual artist and painter.
 He exhibited his works at local galleries in Zurich and founded, along with three artist friends, the performance group MAEZ.

 At his own gallery openings, Kurt Meier, who changed his name to Kurt Maloo in 1975, always played the electric guitar.
 The solo performances metamorphosed into a band, including two other members of MAEZ.
 But Troppo, true to its name, grew to a nine-piece fusion art-punk band, influenced mainly by the New York Dolls and Funkadelic.
 After its first show at the Rote Fabrik in 1976, Troppo became a cult act in Switzerland in the mid to late 1970s.

 In 1979, Kurt Maloo released his first 7" single, "Giant Lady/Kontiki" on the new wave label, Forum Records.
 A year later, he teamed up with publisher Peter Zumsteg and released a hybrid format vinyl record with the title Luna, Luna + 7 Notorious Maloo Homeworks.
 On the A-side was one song spinning at 45 rpm and on the B-side, seven more at 33 rpm.
 The A-side song was a studio recording, while the B-side was recorded at home on his Revox B-77, using the ping-pong technique to simulate multitrack recording.